olsner/elfload/README.md

 * exec() in a program with running threads will most likely crash as the code for the running threads gets unmapped.
 This doesn't affect fork/exec though since the forked child does not have any threads.
-* All parts of the previous process might not be unmapped
-* Stack size hint/request in `PT_GNU_STACK` is not respected
 * The start/end of code/data segment in `prctl_mm_map` is not correct.
 Unclear
   how the kernel actually uses these.
 Might be visible as incorrect statistics in some `/proc/self` files?